Neves (surname)

 Neves, is the Portuguese word for the plural form of "snow" (neve).
 It is a common surname in Portugal, Italy, Brazil, and the Spanish region of Galicia.
-A Spanish variant is Nieves.
+Its Spanish cognate is Nieves.

 The surname is supposedly connected to the veneration of Nossa Senhora das Neves (meaning "Our Lady of the Snows"), the name being given to a village in the northwest of Portugal.